Discover the UK’s Top 5 Urban Regeneration Hotspots

 Lisbon Square

-As well as maximising transport links across Leeds, these urban regeneration projects will also expand the city’s core.
-The Lisbon Square scheme aims to increase the size of the city centre by delivering a combination of commercial, hotel and residential spaces.
+The Lisbon Square scheme aims to expand the city centre by delivering a mix of commercial, hotel, and residential spaces.

 Ready to Invest in UK Buy-to-Let?